Effects of prenatal multimicronutrient supplementation on pregnancy outcomes

 Inadequate intake of micronutrients during pregnancy may result in nutritional deficiencies, that in turn may influence fetal growth.
 This review aimed to assess the effects of micronutrient intake during pregnancy on fetal and infant growth.
 Thirteen studies were included, utilizing a randomized or quasi-randomized control design, and were judged to be of high quality using the Cochrane risk of bias tool.
 Meta-analysis found a significant reduction in the risk of low birth weight for the children of women who received micronutrients during pregnancy.
 No significant result was found between micronutrient intake during pregnancy and pre-term birth or small-for-gestational-age infants.

-Adults, Both sexes, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Female, Health, HIV and sexually transmitted infections, Maternal and perinatal health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Pregnant/lactating women
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Health, HIV and sexually transmitted infections, Maternal and perinatal health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Pregnant/lactating women